Game-Changing Car Wash Employs Autistic Staff, Sparks Remarkable Improvement!

 Tom D'Eri mentioned that individuals with autism often excel at structured tasks, following processes, and paying to detail.
 He highlighted that these skills are valuable and can make them some of the employees in certain situations.

-The Rising Tide Car Wash in Parkland, Florida was established by the D'Eri in 2013.
+The Rising Tide Car Wash in Parkland, was established by the D'Eri in 2013.
 Currently, 35 individuals with autism work there.

 Andrew, 24, started his first job with some hesitation, but after three weeks, Tom D'Eri noticed positive changes in him.
 Andrew had struggled with empathy and trying new things before, but when his father shared a new – a chicken and portobello mushroom sandwich – Andrew surprised everyone by trying it and then politely asking to share it.